-Although mainstream and premium cruise lines include meals, some drinks, and entertainment, they aren’t truly all-inclusive.
-If you want to pay once and not have to worry about spending another penny, we’ll share with you the truth about which cruise lines are all-inclusive.
+Although mainstream and premium cruise lines include meals, some drinks, and entertainment, they aren’t truly all-inclusive cruises.
+If you want to pay once and not have to worry about spending another penny, I’ll share the truth with you about which cruise lines are all-inclusive.

 But wait, what about the shore excursions?
 Extra.
 Beer, wine, cocktails?
 Extra.
 A glass of soda?
 Extra.
 It can start to add up fast!